-It brings us a cup of happiness helping others realize the value of being understood.
+It brings us a cup of happiness to help others realize the value of being understood.
 If they do the same, you have made them happy, too.

 Ready to Be There

-Did you know that a feeling of being there for others boosts the immune system?
-The reason is it activates the emotions of joy, gratitude, contentment, and pride to yourself - thanks to your good deed.
-The positive emotion reduces and even kicks out negative attitudes like hostility, malice, and bitterness.
+Did you know that a feeling of being there for others boosts our immune system?
+The reason is it activates the emotions of joy, gratitude, and contentment.
+Thanks to good deeds, this positive emotion reduces and even kicks out negative attitudes like hostility, malice, and bitterness.

 It is most likely to enjoy people if we are prepared to put some of what we possess into a friendship or relationship, regardless of what we get out of it.

 This is our golden opportunity to know more about ourselves and other people.
-Anything that brings us closer to other people tags along with a great sense of joy that we are needed as much as we need them.
+Anything that brings us closer to others tags along with a great sense of joy that we are needed as much as we need them.

 Is Not Too Sensitive

 If we've been told that we're too sensitive, then we probably are.